 The villages of Mountsorrel and Rothley have such a rich and varied past there is too much to display at one time, so we will be changing the displays at regular intervals.
 Be sure to pop back from time to time to see what has changed.

-Our heritage rooms are disabled, wheelchair, pushchair, child and baby friendly with free wi-fi throughout.
+Our heritage rooms are disabled, wheelchair, pushchair, child and baby friendly.

 Subjects featured on our display boards.